Digital Archives

 In June 1863, General David Hunter, stationed at Hilton Head Island, ordered Colonel Barton to destroy Bluffton.
 The command was executed on June 4, 1863, resulting in the destruction of much of the town.
 Only 17 structures survived what became known as the “Burning of Bluffton”.
 The success of the mission likely relied on intelligence gained through Harriet Tubman’s scouts.

-Restoration (coming in part II)
+Restoration (coming soon)

 Before the Bridge – The Hurricane of 1893